redhat-developer/s2i-dotnetcore/2.0/README.md

 * **DOTNET_STARTUP_PROJECT**

     Used to select the project to run.
-This must be a folder containing a single `csproj` file.
+This must be a `csproj` file or a folder containing a single `csproj` file.
 Defaults to `.`.

 * **DOTNET_ASSEMBLY_NAME**